deic-dk/files_sharding/README.md

    via `getNextServerForFolder()`.

-3) If on the server hosting the item in question - i.e. if the item is found in the file system remote.php from chooser is fired up.
+3) If on the server hosting the item in question - i.e. if the item is found in the file system chooser/appinfo/remote.php is fired up (files/appinfo/remote.php if chooser is not installed).
    Special care is taken in the case of a delete request on folder-sharded items:
    If not the result of a redirect, it is redirected to the previous server of the sharded folder, found via the method